brandonvinhquangle/brandonvinhquangle/README.md

 # Brandon Vinh Le

+Software Engineer

+I'm currently working as a Software Engineer at Micro Focus.

 <!--
 **brandonvinhquangle/brandonvinhquangle** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.